 As it cooks, the butter (or lamination) between the layers of pastry melt, causing the pastry to puff up.

-You may have seen this on Bake Off, with bakers talking about how they’re making a ‘rough puff’ instead of traditional puff pastry.
+You may have seen this on The Great British Bake Off, with bakers talking about how they’re making a ‘rough puff’ instead of traditional puff pastry.

 In short, ‘proper’ puff pastry is made when you place a flattened block of butter in the middle of the pastry and then fold it into the layers.

-But rough puff pastry is a little easier and a little less technical.
+But rough puff pastry is a little easier – and a little less technical.
+But with the same beautiful layers that puff up when baking.

 You simply ensure there are lumps of butter throughout the pastry dough, so when you fold the layers, this marbles through the pastry.